napsternxg/TwitterNER/README.md

 ![model architechture](COLING2016-WNUT-Model-Architechture.png "Model Architechture")

+## Data download

+The dataset used in this repository can bs downloaded from https://github.com/aritter/twitter_nlp/tree/master/data/annotated/wnut16

 ## Submitted Solution [ST]
 See `Word2Vec.ipynb` for details on the original submitted solution for the task.